qcda1/MapleLeafBeaver/README.md

 Included in this repository is a document detailing the protocol used here.
 It is based on multiple annotated PDF Chinese documents.

 ## MapleLeafBeaver usage and example

+Although it runs well, the module require some additional work with the logging function...
+I still need to understand the workings of looggers when used in classes...
+Still, logging works for errors but the line number where the error occured is wrong...
+If the set up permits, the module will work fine.

+By default, the module can be called as is with a main routine that will print battary data for a bank of four batteries.
+For a different configuration you can modify the code in accordance to the number of batteries you have in your bank.
+Note that a future release will automatically determine the configuration.

+You will need pprint (Pretty Print) module to run the sameple.
+Just pip install it.

+In your program, simply import the module and use its functions to acquire battery data.
+Function usage is documented in the code.
+Run and look at the sample.py programm for a minimal usage example.